Anarchism in Poland: Anarchist movement during the partitions

 In 1903, an anarchist group called Walka was established in Białystok on the initiative of Jewish weavers.
 Combat activists established contact with the circles of the Russian organization Land and Liberty and Western anarchist groups organizing the transfer of instructional materials, money and weapons.
 The fight practiced economic terror and agitated among the unemployed in the Białystok region.
 The biggest actions of the conflict were: the successful attack on the district office in Krynki, where the anarchists managed to obtain large amounts of passport forms; shooting the chief of the Białystok police; an attempt to assassinate the scab-employing factory owner Kogan in 1904.

 With the outbreak of the 1905 Russian Revolution, new anarchist groups began to appear in Poland.
 That same year, an anarcho-communist organization called the Black Banner was founded in Białystok by Juda Grossman-Roszczin.
 According to some estimates, the Black Banner groups in Białystok alone numbered around 500 people.
 In 1906, they created a strong federation that included Polish and Jewish weavers, tanners, furriers, tailors and carpenters.
 The Black Knights – as they were also called – advocated economic terror, and above all a so-called unmotivated terror directed at all representatives of the bourgeoisie.
 The Black Banner was also active, for example, in Vilnius.

 In 1905, a group of about 120 people called the International was active in Warsaw.
 This organization announced a manifesto calling for a general strike, conducted agitation among Warsaw workers, organized sabotage, set bakeries on fire and distributed bread to the poorest.
 In the same year, there was also the Warsaw Anarchist-Communist Group "Internacyjnyał", which carried out bomb attacks and extorted money from wealthy entrepreneurs.
 The "Internacyjnyał" group also carried out a lively propaganda activity.
 One of its appeals read:

 The former socialist Augustyn Wróblewski was active in the Austrian Partition.
-He created a group in Krakow, the press body of which was the anarcho-syndicalist magazine "Sprawa Robotnicza".
+He created a group in Kraków, the press body of which was the anarcho-syndicalist magazine "Sprawa Robotnicza".
 The Galician anarcho-syndicalist movement, however, never developed significantly.

 While groups operating in Poland were often inclined towards terror, Polish thinkers associated with anarchism were rather in favor of peaceful and more constructive solutions.
 Apart from Machajski, who "was a rebellious Marxist rather than an anarchist in the strict sense", mention should be made of Edward Abramowski, Augustyn Wróblewski and Józef Zieliński.